Concord School District (Arkansas)

 Concord School District is a public school district based in Concord, Arkansas, United States.
 The school district encompasses 203.23 mi2 of land.

 In Cleburne County the district includes Concord, Drasco, Wilburn, and a very small portion of Tumbling Shoals.
 The district also includes portions of Independence County and Stone County.
 It also serves two unincorporated areas: Locust Grove and Ida.

-The district proves comprehensive education for more than 500 pre-kindergarten through grade 12 students while employing more than 100 teachers and staff.
-The district and its schools are accredited by the Arkansas Department of Education (ADE).
+The district proves comprehensive education for more than 500 prekindergarten through grade 12 students while employing more than 100 teachers and staff.
+The district and its schools are accredited by the Arkansas Department of Education.

 History

 On July 1, 2004, the Wilburn School District consolidated into the Concord School District.